7 Best Strat Pickups (2023) That Enhance Tone

 If you are a fan of David Gilmour's unique sound this EMG set of strat single coils is for you.
 It features EMG's exclusive solderless Quik-Connect design and comes with a pre-wired Pearloid pickguard in white.
 Alternatively, you can also get the DG20 in black.

 The EMG DG20 David Gilmour Signature Pre-Wired Pickguard features the company’s ivory alnico SA single-coil pickups.
-Additionally, it comes with an EMG EXG expander for increased fatness, and an EMG SPC (Strat Presence Control) meant as an enhancer for your strat tone
+It comes with an EMG EXG expander for increased fatness, and an EMG SPC (Strat Presence Control) as an enhancer for your Strat tone

-The fatness on this set of pickups comes from the EXG design, as it is for a fuller sound that remains focused and does not turn muddy.
+The fatness on this set of pickups comes from the EXG design, delivering a fuller sound that remains focused and doesn’t turn muddy.

 With a bit of overdrive, we got a very expressive blues tone, especially in position 2.
 The sustain here was nice, but we were especially happy with the bite and pep in the tone.